 Printed Materials - Education on the Importance of Stormwater: Printed materials are distributed throughout The University of Alabama Campus.
-EHS has an established annual goal of 50 brochures, fliers, posters, etc. The actual number of disseminated documents are recorded in the chart.
+EHS has an established annual goal of 50 brochures, fliers, posters, magnets, etc. The actual number of documents disseminated are recorded in the chart.

-Stormwater - Social Media (Twitter @EHS_UA): Announcements and notices related to stormwater are uploaded as needed to social media, and EHS tracks followers of the twitter account in the chart as documentation of the audience.
+Stormwater - Social Media (X) @EHS_UA): Announcements and notices related to stormwater are uploaded to social media, and EHS tracks followers of the X account in the chart as documentation of the audience.